codingossy/codingossy/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently working with React JS, Nextjs, Vuejs, prisma, supabase, mongodb, Nuxtjs, sanity io, planetscale all to make thr web easier and accessible to you
+- 🔭 I currently work with React JS, Nextjs, Vuejs, Nuxt, prisma, supabase, mongodb, sanity io, planetscale all to make the web easier and accessible to you

 - 🌱 I’m currently learning **java and spring boot **